 So there you have it – our top five picks from the North West’s premier indie weekend.
 Also worthy of mention are two leading lights of Ireland’s burgeoning post-punk scene: The Murder Capital and Fontaines D.C..
 We can’t wait to check both of those out.
 We’ll also be watching The Big Moon, Sundara Karma and Sports Team, as well as a host of local talent – something that the festival supplies in droves.

-Make sure to check out the festival website for the full list of acts gracing Victoria Park this May!
+Make sure to check out the festival website for the full list of acts gracing Victoria Park in September!